jma_logo Welcome to TCC wmo_logo

 [El Niño / La Niña]

-In March 2024, the sea surface temperature (SST) for the NINO.3 region was above normal with a deviation of +1.2°C, which fell by 0.6°C from February 2024 (Fig.3 and Table).
-The five-month running mean value of the NINO.3 SST deviation for January 2024 was +2.0°C, and the value has been above the El Niño threshold of +0.5°C for ten consecutive months since last April (Fig.1 and Table), but it began to fall from maximum +2.2°C in December 2023.
-SSTs in the equatorial Pacific were above normal mainly in the central part (Fig.4 and Fig.6).
-Subsurface temperatures were below normal in the equatorial Pacific (Fig.5 and Fig.7).
-In the atmosphere, convective activity near the dateline over the equatorial Pacific was near normal and easterly winds in the lower troposphere (i.e., trade winds) over the central equatorial Pacific were near normal (Fig.8, Fig.9, Fig.10).
-These oceanic and atmospheric conditions over the equatorial Pacific indicate that El Niño conditions were gradually weakening.
+In June 2024, the sea surface temperature (SST) for the NINO.3 region was near normal with a deviation of -0.2°C, which fell by 0.2°C from May 2024 (Fig.3 and Table).
+SSTs in the equatorial Pacific were above normal in the western part and below normal in the eastern part (Fig.4 and Fig.6).
+Subsurface water temperatures were below normal in the central to eastern equatorial Pacific (Fig.5 and Fig.7).
+In the atmosphere, convective activity near the dateline over the equatorial Pacific was slightly inactive and easterly winds in the lower troposphere (i.e., trade winds) over the central equatorial Pacific were near normal (Fig.8, Fig.9, Fig.10).
+These oceanic and atmospheric conditions in the equatorial Pacific indicate that ENSO-neutral conditions persisted in June.

-The cold subsurface water volume was observed in the equatorial Pacific (Fig.5).
-JMA's seasonal ensemble prediction system predicts that the NINO.3 SST will gradually decrease as the cold subsurface water volume in the equatorial Pacific moves eastward, and will be near normal during boreal spring (Fig.11).
-Then, it is predicted that trade winds in the western to central equatorial Pacific will be stronger than normal and the cold subsurface water volume in the central to eastern equatorial Pacific will strengthen further, and NINO.3 SST will be near or below normal during boreal summer (Fig.11).
-In conclusion, El Niño conditions are likely to transition to ENSO-neutral conditions during boreal spring (80%).
-During boreal summer, it is equally likely (50%) that La Niña conditions will develop and that ENSO-neutral conditions will continue.
-(Fig.1 and Fig.2).
+The cold subsurface water volume was observed in the central to eastern equatorial Pacific (Fig.5).
+JMA's seasonal ensemble prediction system predicts that trade winds over the western to central equatorial Pacific will be stronger than normal and the cold subsurface water volume in the central to eastern equatorial Pacific will be strengthen further.
+As a result, it is expected that NINO.3 SST will be near or below normal during boreal summer and autumn (Fig.11).
+In conclusion, it is more likely that La Niña conditions will develop by boreal autumn (60%) than ENSO-neutral conditions will continue (40%).

 [Western Pacific and Indian Ocean]

-The area-averaged SST in the tropical western Pacific (NINO.WEST) region was below normal in March (Fig.3).
-The index is likely to be near normal during boreal spring, and near or above normal during boreal summer (Fig.12).
+The area-averaged SST in the tropical western Pacific (NINO.WEST) region was above normal in June (Fig.3).
+The index is likely to be above or near normal during boreal summer and autumn (Fig.12).

-The area-averaged SST in the tropical Indian Ocean (IOBW) region was above normal in March (Fig.3).
-The index is likely to be above normal during boreal spring, and near normal during boreal summer (Fig.13).
+The area-averaged SST in the tropical Indian Ocean (IOBW) region was above normal in June (Fig.3).
+The index is likely to remain above normal in boreal summer, and above or near normal in boreal autumn (Fig.13).

 The seasonal climate outlook for Japan is available here .